Ukrainian sailors take medical examination in detention - Ombudsman

 All three men are satisfied with the treatment they got, the statement reads.

-Earlier, Russia’s Ombudsman Tatyana Moskalkova and Vice-President of the European Ombudsman Institute Nina Karpacheva had visited Ukrainian sailors in the detention center Lefortovo, where they discussed the possibility to treat the injured in civilian medical institutions of Moscow.
+Earlier, Russia’s Ombudsman Tatiana Moskalkova and Vice-President of the European Ombudsman Institute Nina Karpacheva had visited Ukrainian sailors in the detention center Lefortovo, where they discussed the possibility to treat the injured in civilian medical institutions of Moscow.

 On November 25, Russian border guard officers had to engage a weapon to stop unwarranted maneuvers of three Ukrainian ships in Russia’s territorial waters in the area of Kerch Strait.
 The ships were seized while 24 crew members were arrested.
 Three sailors were wounded.